 Yoga or Pilates...decisions decisions?
 Some people tend to get carried away trying to prove that one is better than the other.
 I like to practice both Pilates and Yoga.

 Pilates is based upon the teaching of Joseph Pilates.
 Pilates primarily increases muscular balance and strength, improves core and back strength and improves posture thus facilitating the ability to optimally function occupationally and recreationally.
-Yoga includes the practice of postures and breathing exercises which help is greater for improving flexibility and bringing peace to the mind and body.
+Yoga can include the practice of postures, breathing exercises and meditation which helps to greater improve flexibility and bring peace to the mind and body.

 Remember teachers have different styles, intensities and approaches.
 One person can have an intense Yoga teacher and a mild Pilates teacher and vice versa.
 Also different people respond differently to different stimuli.
 Flexible people with weak abs might find Pilates more intense than Yoga.
 Conversely, someone who has a strong core and is muscle bound might not break a sweat in a Pilates class but be crying in Yoga...well maybe not crying but you get the picture.